 Aggregate functions perform a calculation on a set of values and return a single value.
 Except for COUNT, aggregate functions ignore null values.
 Aggregate functions are frequently used with the GROUP BY clause of the SELECT statement.

 All aggregate functions are deterministic.
-This means aggregate functions return the same value any time that they are called by using a specific set of input values.
+This means aggregate functions return the same value any time they are called by using a specific set of input values.
 For more information about function determinism, see Deterministic and Nondeterministic Functions.
-The OVER clause may follow all aggregate functions except GROUPING and GROUPING_ID.
+The OVER clause may follow all aggregate functions except CHECKSUM.

 Aggregate functions can be used as expressions only in the following:

 - The select list of a SELECT statement (either a subquery or an outer query).